Rhombodera kirbyi

 Rhombodera kirbyi is a species of praying mantises in the family Mantidae, found in Timor, giving it its common name of the Timor Shield Mantis.

 The kirbyi is a large species of mantis with the female reaching up to 10 cm with the male slightly smaller at 8-8.5 cm.
 It is found in different morphs ranging from a very pale green to a dark brown colour.
+The kirbyi is also sometimes kept as a pet due to low requirements.